Welcome

 Ash Valley Quilters' Newsletter

-Thursday 15th May - Janet Goddard – Hawaiian Applique evening workshop.
-Collection of books/patterns/kits for the book stall.
+Thursday 15th May meeting - Janet Goddard – Hawaiian Applique evening hand sewing workshop.
+Explore the possibilities of Hawaiian applique and the techniques involved.
+Hand stitch a small wall hanging or cushion top.

 Saturday 17th and Sunday 18th May 2025 - AVQ Exhibition -The exhibition date is creeping ever closer & will be with us before we know it.
-Help is still needed with stewarding (see Terry), refreshments (see Theresa) or helping on a stall - more hands make light work!!
-Book/pattern/kit stall items will be collected at the May meeting…… we need your help!!!!
+Details supplied on the exhibition newsletter!
+We are looking forward to seeing you all there for some exciting days and things to see!

-Also to note that help is always required to support the work of the exhibition over set up, the exhibition weekend and take down.
+Also to note that help is always required to support the work of the exhibition over the exhibition weekend and take down.
+Do speak to a member of the committee.
+Thank you in advance for those who have already agreed that they will help with set up on Friday afternoon.

 Carpark - Please don’t forget the system for the carpark at the hall, all drivers must register their car on the system inside the hall to avoid any fines.

 NO RAGS!!!.
-Please do NOT bring any rags to this meeting, it might cause confusion with the hand in of items for the exhibition!!!!!!!
+Please do NOT bring any rags to this meeting, it might cause confusion with the hand in of the books, patterns and kits along with tombola prizes for the exhibition!!!!!!!

 Facebook group & website – The Ash Valley Quilters facebook group is open to members and is an ideal way to chat and connect between meetings.
 Lindy is the person to speak to if you would like to join our facebook group.
 The website, http://www.ashvalleyquilters.com has details of the programme for 2025, the events and shows list for 2025 along with a copy of the newsletter.